EsraYildirim/EsraYildirim/README.md

 ---

 ## 🌟 About Me
 Hi!
-I'm a passionate **full-stack developer** who loves turning ideas into reality.
+I'm a **beginner full-stack developer** 🚀

-- 🚀 Exploring the latest tech trends
-- 🤖 Building cool hardware + software projects
+Just starting my coding journey and eager to learn new technologies every day.

+- 🌱 Learning **HTML, CSS, JavaScript**
+- 🚀 I improve myself by developing projects and learning from every experience.
-- 💡 Open to collaboration & innovative ideas
+- 💡 I aim to create unique solutions.

 ---